davebetts/Data-management-scripts/climate_streamflow/StreamSinuosity.md

 return math.sqrt( math.pow( startPoint.X - endPoint.X, 2 ) + math.pow( startPoint.Y - endPoint.Y, 2 ))
 ```
   * The lower text box is where you will execute the function.
 In this example the text box is labeled 'SinuosityIndex = '.
 5. Enter the following formula for SI in the lower text box, and click 'OK'.
 ```
 !Length! / CalculateDistance( !Shape!)
 ```
   * '!Length!' is the reach (channel) length.
-* 'CalculateDistance( !Shape!)' uses the formula in the 'Pre-Logic Script Code' to calculate downvalley length.
+  * 'CalculateDistance( !Shape!)' uses the formula in the 'Pre-Logic Script Code' text box to calculate downvalley length.

 6. Click 'Ok' and you're done.